ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `byte` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 17.
-Instance bytes in per second metric metadata" caption-side="bottom"}
+{: caption="Instance bytes in per second metric metadata" caption-side="bottom"}

 This is for information to help you monitor trends in your usage of how many incoming or outgoing MB/s your clients are transferring to and from your cluster.
 Refer to [{{site.data.keyword.messagehub}}](/docs/EventStreams?topic=EventStreams-plan_choose){: external} to determine what the recommended limits are for your plan and instance.